“Jai Jawan, Jai Kisaan” – Lal Bahadur Shastri

 Simply put, insurance protects you.
 While it may be true that most farmers are unable to pay even the lowest premium for an insurance policy of their choice, plans are being promulgated that can help bypass this error to make crop insurance mandatory.

-- A crop insurance has myriads of benefits.
+- Crop insurance has myriads of benefits.
 It helps farmers forego the tensions of everyday risks and uncertainty of output.
 Even if their field does not yield, insurance will reimburse them their losses.

 - In cases of natural catastrophes, immense safeguards are in place to prevent farmers from losing hope.
 The cover helps them manage financial losses with ease.